To me, it is Candied Bacon, but this delicious snack, appetizer and sometimes dessert goes by many names.

 Caramelized Bacon, Millionaire’s Bacon, Bacon Candy, Brown Sugar Bacon, Pig Candy, Beggin’ Strips, Cowboy Candy and even get this one… Man Candy, are just some of the other names it goes by.

-Candied bacon is the best sweet and salty snack with a kick.
-Serve as strips or bites, bacon is caramelized with brown sugar and and a touch of heat.
+Candied bacon (also known as Cowboy Candy) is the best sweet and salty snack with a kick.
+Serve as strips or bites, bacon is caramelized with brown sugar and and a touch of heat!

-You need a thick cut of bacon to make this work.
+A thick cut of bacon is what makes this work.
 A paper-thin strip isn’t going to hold the caramelized goodness of the brown sugar, instead it will just melt off and be in the pan.
 What a waste.

 The only thing to beware of when using slab bacon, like mine, is that the bacon has to cook for longer, so you actually want to cover in the brown sugar mixture halfway through cooking.
 Otherwise, it just melts right on off by the time the bacon is cooked.

 PRO TIP: Candied Bacon can also be chopped and put into salads or served alongside BBQ Chicken or a nice steak.
 Any place you serve bacon, you can make it super special candied bacon!

 While it is delicious, Candied Bacon is also very rich and an entire strip of brown sugar coated bacon might be a little too much for some folks.
 Others, like me, could eat the whole pan and feel no guilt.